 “Because there are so many options within cybersecurity, sometimes it can be difficult to choose a specialization,” Eliefja says.
 “You have log management, data analytics, ethical hacking, and more.”

-Purdue University Global offers a Bachelor of Science in Cybersecurity and a Master of Science in Cybersecurity Management.
+Purdue Global offers a Bachelor of Science in Cybersecurity and a Master of Science in Cybersecurity Management.